jan-dolejsi/vscode-pddl/README.md

 All .plan files have a context menu option _PDDL: Validate plan_, which requires the `Validate` executable path to be configured in the _pddl.validatorPath_ setting.
 See [VAL](https://github.com/KCL-Planning/VAL) for more details.

 Sometimes it is more convenient to create a desired plan by hand and using the `Validate` tool to find out what is wrong in the domain model.
-While manually modifying the .plan file, all parsing and validation problems are displayed in the Problems panel of VS Code as long as a corresponding problem and domain files (located in the same folder) are open in the editor and the `Validate` executable location is configured via the _pddl.validatorPath_ setting.
+While manually modifying the .plan file, all parsing and validation problems are displayed in the Problems panel of VS Code as long as a corresponding problem and domain files are located in the same folder and the `Validate` executable location is configured via the _pddl.validatorPath_ setting.

 ![Plan validation](https://raw.githubusercontent.com/wiki/jan-dolejsi/vscode-pddl/img/PDDL_plan_validation.gif)